Morganfield, Kentucky

 Morganfield is a home rule-class city in Union County, Kentucky, in the United States.
 It is the seat of its county.
-The population was 3,285 as of the year 2010 U.S. census.
+As of the 2020 census, Morganfield had a population of 3,256.

 Name

 The city was named for Revolutionary War General Daniel Morgan, who was awarded a land grant for his military service.
 Morganfield later developed on this land.